 - University and college records that reveal admission applications or the identity of anonymous donors

-- Exempted records are protected by law.
-Some exempted records may be partially sealed, and only accessible by the direct owner of the record or any other qualified persons in line with the law.
+New Jersey record custodians may refuse the disclosure of a government record if it contains protected government or private information.
+However, some exempted records may be partially sealed, and only accessible to the direct owner of the record or any other qualified persons in line with the law.

 Citizens of New Jersey can find public records by following several quick steps.